russellmoss/velocity-sidebar/README.md

 ### v3.1.0 (Current)

 **New Features:**
+- ✅ **The Flux Capacitor** ⚡ - Power-user mode for high-velocity outreach
+  - Direct navigation to LinkedIn profiles via arrow keys
+  - Auto-copy messages to clipboard on navigation
+  - Same-window navigation (no new tabs)
+  - Quick mark sent with `Ctrl+S` / `Cmd+S` hotkey
+  - Visual indicator when active
 - ✅ Support for `SGA_Self_List_name__c` field
 - ✅ Custom user templates with full CRUD operations
 - ✅ Fuzzy search for list filtering